-We know… it’s already a long drive from Twin Cities to the Rainy Lake area.
-But for travelers with extra time (or those looking to truly experience the Northwoods), these stops are worth the detour off HWY 53.
+We know it is already a long drive from the Twin Cities to the Rainy Lake area.
+However, if you want to experience more of the Northwoods along the way, these stops are worth adding to your route.

 Cloquet